-When an application receives an X.509 certificate during an SSL/TLS handshake, the application decides whether or not to trust the received certificate by checking whether the issuer CA is one of a pre-defined set of trusted CA certificates.
-If the received X.509 certificate is validly signed by one of the application's trusted CA certificates, the certificate is deemed trustworthy; otherwise, it is rejected.

-Which applications need to specify trusted CA certificates?

-Any application that is likely to receive an X.509 certificate as part of an HTTPS or IIOP/TLS handshake must specify a list of trusted CA certificates.
-For example, this includes the following types of application:

-- All IIOP/TLS or HTTPS clients. - Any IIOP/TLS or HTTPS servers that support mutual authentication.

-Specifying Trusted CA Certificates for HTTPS-Java Runtime page 207
+Overview When an application receives an X.509 certificate during an handshake, the application decides whether or not to trust th certificate by checking whether the issuer CA is one of a pre-trusted CA certificates.
+If the received X.509 certificate is va one of the application's trusted CA certificates, the certificate trustworthy; otherwise, it is rejected. ne received defined set of lidly signed by Which applications need to specify trusted CA certificates?
+Any application that is likely to receive an X.509 certificate a HTTPS or IIOP/TLS handshake must specify a list of trusted For example, this includes the following types of application: All IIOP/TLS or HTTPS clients.
+Any IIOP/TLS or HTTPS servers that support mutual au CA certificates.
+In this section This section contains the following subsections: Specifying Trusted CA Certificates for HTTPS page 169 Specifying Trusted CA Certificates for IIOP/TLS page 174